shashichander009/django-data-project/README.md

 Add your database credentials here by updating the values of these values

 DATABASE : Write your DB Name here

-DBUSERNAME : Your DD Username
+DBUSERNAME : Your DB Username

 DBPASSWORD : Your DB Password

 DBHOST : Your DB Host like localhost etc.

 After you have updated these values, save the file.